Parents - Is your child too sick for school?

 The Cleveland Metropolitan School District has adopted the following policies in regard to medications at school:

-- A signed permission form with all sections filled out completely by guardian and/or parent and physician.
+- A signed permission form with all sections filled out completely by physician.
+Guardian signs bottom section.

 - All medications must be in original bottle with current label.

-- If a half a pill is given, either you or the pharmacist must cut the pill.
+- If a half a pill is given, either guardian or the pharmacist must cut the pill.